 A dog is the only being on the planet who will love you more than you love yourself, and completely unconditionally at that.
 When you get home, whether you’ve been out for 10 minutes or 10 hours, seeing you is the best thing that ever happened to your dog and their welcome is extraordinary!
 You may have had the worst day ever, but when your dog sees you, their enthusiasm at your arrival really puts your day in perspective.
 To be loved to that degree, with that level of intensity, touches your heart every day – it never gets old!
 Your dog can show love in more subtle ways too: when you pet your dog, it’s almost like a transference of energy – as you stroke their fur, you’re releasing all of your negativity and tension through your hands and your dog will just take it away, absorb it and let it dissolve.
 It’s incredibly cathartic and it’s one of your dog’s most selfless gifts to you.
 Bella’s fur feels like smooth velvet and she brings that gift to a whole new level.
 I try to enjoy this precious experience with her at least once a day.
 What’s more, your dog will never argue with you, your dog doesn’t always have to be right, your dog will give you so much and yet ask for so little in return.
 Your dog will protect you with all their heart, whether it be from serious harm or just the mailman!
 All a dog wants is to be loved and they have so very much love to give you in return.

 When I became pregnant with our daughter, Bella became a whole new kind of loving and protective dog.
 She would put her paw across my big, round belly and cuddle with her sister before she even knew her.
 And once our daughter was born, Bella’s personality definitely changed.
 She became a guardian before all else, even cautiously watching dear friends of ours hold our newborn when they came to visit.
 She has become a stern protector of all of us, her baby sister most especially, and I wouldn’t have it any other way.
-Subsequently, I became an even more passionate advocate for the loving nature of “pit bull” type dogs, on Bella’s behalf, having seen a whole new level of loyalty and love in her, through her relationship with her little sister.
+Subsequently, I became an even more passionate advocate for the loving nature of many targeted breed-type dogs, on Bella’s behalf, having seen a whole new level of loyalty and love in her, through her relationship with her little sister.
 Our baby was just days old when they snuggled together on the couch.
 Bella fell asleep as our daughter lay across her warm belly.
 Now that she’s a year old, our daughter knows to respect Bella’s boundaries but when she does get a little …active, Bella shows nothing but patient compassion for her little sister.
 And when our daughter wakes in the night, Bella is always right on my tail to check on her too!
 We have never been shown any reason for concern whatsoever, but we knew that would be the case from day one.
 Children love Bella, and vice versa.
 One of my friends brought her young children over to play with Bella with the intention of helping them to overcome their fear of dogs, and it worked!
 Every day on our walk, we walk past the local elementary school and when the JK class is at recess, many of them run to the fence to see Bella, shouting hello to her.
 It’s the sweetest thing!
 To the person who asked “are you going to get rid of your dog now that you’re having a baby?”, I only wish you could see them together.
 You would feel ashamed of yourself for thinking something so preposterous.

-Having had Bella in my life for nearly 4 years now, I have made it my mission to educate myself about the plight of “pit bull” type dogs and have become engaged in many forms of activism, through many groups on social media and political channels (Rebecca Corry is one of my heroes).
+Having had Bella in my life for nearly 4 years now, I have made it my mission to educate myself about the plight of targeted breeds of dogs and have become engaged in many forms of activism, through many groups on social media and political channels (Rebecca Corry is one of my heroes).
 Having such a loving, loyal, protective and truly good-natured dog in Bella makes all the mis-informed, negative generalizations that I read about “pit bull” type dogs and how they are perceived and/or mis-treated by those who are not educated all the more painful for me to swallow.
 Don’t get me started on Michael Vick!
 Breed Specific Legislation, commonly known as BSL, literally breaks my heart.
 How on earth could anyone ever believe that our Bella should be destroyed simply because of her appearance?
 She has never harmed anyone in her life.
-It is my personal opinion that “pit bull” type dogs’ parents (or guardians, as some prefer) seem to have something a little extra when it comes to a loving passion for our dogs, because we are always having to prove that our dogs are not the stereotype that the media would often like to you to believe.
+It is my personal opinion that parents of targeted breeds (or owners, as some prefer) seem to have something a little extra when it comes to a loving passion for our dogs, because we are always having to prove that our dogs are not the stereotype that the media would often like to you to believe.
 Everyone thinks they have the best dog, and everyone is right.
 Bella is the greatest dog that ever lived!
 And because she is so wonderful, so loving, loyal and protective, I have made it my mission to spread that positive image whenever possible, especially with our daughter.
 Just ask any of my Instagram or Facebook friends how often I feature photos of my girls in my feed!
 I have had several friends tell me that their own perceptions about these dogs have been improved thanks to my posts on social media.
 To me, there is no greater compliment.
 Bella has even inspired me to start writing a book about her influence on our lives.

 I laugh when people call themselves “dog owners” because, 9 times out of 10, your dog owns you!
 And yes, I do call myself Bella’s Mumma (you have no right to judge!)